TEN-framework/ten_framework/docs/ten_agent/how_does_interrupt_work.md

    agora_rtc
 ```

-Each component in the chain follows two key steps when receiving a `flush`
+Each extension in the chain follows two key steps when receiving a `flush`
 command:

 1. Clean up its own resources and internal state
-2. Forward the `flush` command to downstream components
+2. Forward the `flush` command to downstream extensions

 This ensures that:

-- Components are cleaned up in the correct order
+- Extensions are cleaned up in the correct order
 - No residual data flows through the system
-- Each component returns to a clean state before the next operation
+- Each extension returns to a clean state before the next operation

 ## Conclusion

 [TEN-Agent](https://github.com/TEN-framework/TEN-Agent)'s interrupt mechanism
-uses a chain processing pattern to ensure orderly cleanup of all components in
+uses a chain processing pattern to ensure orderly cleanup of all extensions in
 the AI agent graph.
-When an interrupt occurs, each component first cleans up its
+When an interrupt occurs, each extension first cleans up its
-own state and then forwards the `flush` command to downstream components,
+own state and then forwards the `flush` command to downstream extensions,
 ensuring a clean system state for subsequent operations.